bcdev/jpy/doc/intro.rst

 * Java API for accessing Python objects (``jpy.jar``)

-The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely `BEAM <http://www.brockmann-consult.de/beam/>`_.
+The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely the `BEAM <http://www.brockmann-consult.de/beam/>`_ toolbox funded by the European Space Agency (ESA).
 BEAM is an Earth observation data toolbox and development platform funded by the European Space Agency (ESA).
 Writing such Python plug-ins for a Java application usually requires a bi-directional communication between Java and Python, namely the Python extension code must be able to calling back into the Java APIs.